Help every creative take off or take a risk.

 This is Not Art Festival

-It's the big one.
+It was the big one.
 The place where artists get to showcase whatever it is they are passionate about.
 It's emerging.
 It's experimental.
 What does that mean? *Shrugs*

 What else?